 When we were on the train, Shirley watched the Fare Collector cross from one train to the next as we were moving.
 She says she does it every day.

-When we got back to our hotel, we unpacked everything from our packs.
-We left it all to dry when we went to dinner at da Sina Pizza place.
+When we got back to our hotel, we unpacked everything and left it all to dry when we went to dinner back at da Sina Pizza place.
 It is a very cute place and they have a wonderful variety of pizzas.
 They also have a full menu of other meals.
 Last night we had gorgonzola pizza and tonight we had chicken and spinach.

 This has been another adventurous day in the life of Shirley and Nancy in Switzerland and (as tired as we are) we loved it.